-- LUNATION.-The \mathcal{G} , \Box , or \mathcal{G} of \bigcirc and \mathbb{D} ; also the length of time in which \mathbb{D} appears to move round the Earth[•]; the time from new Moon to new Moon. - MALEFICS.-H, B, and S. - M. C. OR MEDIUM COLI, OR MID-HEAVEN.-The meridian above the Earth. - MERIDIAN.-That point which is always south (where \odot is at noon) is the meridian above the Earth; and that point which is always north (where \odot is at midnight) is the meridian below the Earth. - MERIDIAN DISTANCE, the distance any body is by A. R. from the meridian. - MODERATOR.-The (),), Asc., M. C., or (), because each acts in a mode peculiar to itself. - NOCTURNAL ARC.-The length of time any point in the Heavens is below the Earth, from its setting till it rises again.
-It is usually turned into degrees. - NODE.-That part of the ecliptic where a planet passes out of north into south latitude is its south node; that where it goes into north latitude is its north node. - ORIENTAL, OCCIDENTAL.-From the 4th house eastward to the 10th is oriental; and from the 10th westward to the 4th is occidental.
-But \odot or) are oriental between the 1st and 10th and its opposite quarter, and are occidental between the 10th and 7th and its opposite quarter. - PARALLELS, in the zodiac, are equal distances from the equator, or having the same declination, whether of the same name or the opposite.
-In the world, they are equal distances from the meridian, in proportion to the semi-arcs of the planets which form them. - POLAR ELEVATION OR POLE.-The pole of a country is its latitude; that of a body in the heavens is a certain eleva- - The term "appears" is used because, in reality, the D does not move round the Earth.
+LUNATION.-The 6, \(\sigma\), or 8 of \(\overline{\overline{O}}\) and \(\overline{O}\); also the length of time in which \(\overline{O}\) appears to move round the Earth\; the time from new Moon to new Moon.

+MALEFICS .- H, B, and &.

+M. C. OR MEDIUM CŒLI, OR MID-HEAVEN.-The meridian above the Earth.

+MERIDIAN.-That point which is always south (where $\odot$ is at noon) is the meridian above the Earth; and that point which is always north (where $\odot$ is at midnight) is the meridian below the Earth.

+MERIDIAN DISTANCE, the distance any body is by A. R. from the meridian.

+MODERATOR.-The ⊙, D, Asc., M. C., or ⊕, because each acts in a mode peculiar to itself.

+NOCTURNAL ARC.-The length of time any point in the Heavens is below the Earth, from its setting till it rises again.
+It is usually turned into degrees.

+Node.-That part of the ecliptic where a planet passes out of north into south latitude is its south node; that where it goes into north latitude is its north node.

+ORIENTAL, OCCIDENTAL.-From the 4th house eastward to the 10th is oriental; and from the 10th westward to the 4th is occidental.
+But $\odot$ or ) are oriental between the 1st and 10th and its opposite quarter, and are occidental between the 10th and 7th and its opposite quarter.

+PARALLELS, in the zodiac, are equal distances from the equator, or having the same declination, whether of the same name or the opposite.
+In the world, they are equal distances from the meridian, in proportion to the semi-arcs of the planets which form them.

-Digitized by Google tion from the meridian towards the horizon.
+POLAR ELEVATION OR POLE.-The pole of a country is its latitude; that of a body in the heavens is a certain elevation from the meridian towards the horizon.
 The word "pole" has caused some confusion; it is merely an abbreviation for "polar elevation."